Around the World

 Image: Stereocard Le Bristenstocket le Lac d’Uri, Fluelen, Suisse by William England, 1863.
 From England’s series Views of Switzerland, by permission dedicated to the Alpine Club.
 IL.2003.44.6.1117 © Howarth-Loomes Collection at National Museums Scotland

-We will look at William England’s work in more detail in another section.
+We will look at William England’s work in more detail in another step.

 The British Empire and beyond